JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  aboutme.md
 NOTE:  Credentials and affiliations.
 TEXT:
 I hold a <strong>Master of Legal Studies</strong> from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
 That background shapes how I frame research questions about what legal protections require and how they work in practice.
+I am a <strong>Siebel Scholar</strong> (Class of 2027).
 My research has been published at <strong>ACM CHI, ACM FAccT, and PETS</strong>, and presented at venues including the Privacy Law Scholars Conference (PLSC).
 I am also an affiliate at <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.

 ---